camunda/camunda-docs/docs/self-managed/optimize-deployment/plugins/elasticsearch-header.md

 }
 ```

-Similar to the other plugins' setup, you have to package your plugin in a jar, add it to Optimize's `plugin` folder and make Optimize find it by adding the following configuration to `environment-config.yaml`:
+Similar to the other plugins' setup, you have to package your plugin in a `jar`, add it to Optimize's `plugin` folder, and make Optimize find it by adding the following configuration to `environment-config.yaml`:

 ```yaml
 plugin: